alnever/funny-colors/readme.md

 * Support of the editor-style was added for Gutenberg
 * Tables were stylized
 * Custom logo issues were fixed
+* The typography was stylized for code, pre, quotes etc.

 = 0.5 =
 * Templates were modified: index.php, singular.php, attachment.php